gosgconsulting/new-cms/docs/api/public-api-routes.md

 ### Tenant Isolation

 All endpoints automatically filter results by `tenant_id` when available.
-The tenant ID is automatically extracted from your API key during authentication and used to ensure complete data isolation between tenants.
-You don't need to manually specify tenant ID in your requests.
+The tenant ID is automatically extracted from your API key (or provided via X-Tenant-Id header/tenantId query param) during authentication and used to ensure complete data isolation between tenants.
+When using API keys, you don't need to manually specify tenant ID in your requests.
+When using tenant ID authentication, the tenant ID must be provided in each request.

 ### Pagination